Okita Sōji: Shinsengumi period

-It is a popular conception by the public that his tuberculosis was first discovered when he fainted during the Ikedaya incident, mostly due to the depiction appearing in a famous work chronicling the Shinsengumi as well as a number of period dramas based upon it.
+The public conceived that his tuberculosis was first discovered when he fainted during the Ikedaya incident, mostly due to the depiction appearing in a famous work chronicling the Shinsengumi as well as a number of period dramas based upon it.
 Some sources on the other hand say that he contracted the disease after that.
 Both theories are fairly reasonable, as tuberculosis can kill quickly (in weeks), or very slowly (many years).
-However, one should note that people rarely survived the disease longer than a year once it progressed to the point that they would collapse, and Okita did not die until four years after the affair.
+People rarely survived the disease longer than a year once it progressed to the point that they would collapse, and Okita did not die until four years after the affair.
 Some researchers now believe he instead collapsed due to some other ailment, such as anemia or heat stroke.
 While many of Shinsengumi fans believe that Yoshida Toshimaro was killed by Okita during the Ikedaya Affair (based on Shimosawa Kan and Shiba Ryōtarō's fiction), it is a historical inaccuracy.

 Based on Shiba Ryoutarou's fiction, many also believe that Okita and Hijikata were like brothers.
 In history, Yamanami Keisuke was the vice-commander Okita shared a brotherly relationship with.
 Yamanami's seppuku (with Okita as his second) in 1865 was an extremely painful incident in Okita's short life.
 There is no record showing that Hijikata and Okita were close; it is debatable whether Okita even got along with Hijikata.

 In 1865, Okita became the captain of the first unit of the Shinsengumi and also served as a kenjutsu instructor; later that year, he was appointed by Kondo Isami to be the fifth master of the Tennen Rishin-ryu after him.